 There is an injectable substance called synvisc or supartz which is a nature identical liquid.
 When injected it acts as a joint lubricant and can delay the need for joint replacement for months or years.
 Several of my patients have reported benefits although this is a last resort before replacement of a worn osteoarthritic knee.
 Several injections are usually needed from a consultant orthopaedic surgeon.

 Chiropractic treatment in combination with Applied Kinesiology and extremity work often alleviates knee pain by balancing muscle function and improving joint function.
 Exercise and nutrition can also play a big part.
-If you are being offered surgery my advice is to have chiropractic treatment before and soon afterwards to maintain muscle tone and make sure you return to normal mobility as soon as possible.
+Where the knee is completely worn out through injury or osteoarthritis then surgery may be the better option.